What Is Intent Data And Its Benefits for B2B Sales?

 Just created a handy whitepaper?
 Great!

 Now you can make sure you’re putting it in front of the right eyes.
 Which people need to see this content to get a deal over the line?
-Let’s get it in front of them - by targeting the high intent leads with relevant content.
+Let’s get it in front of them - by targeting high intent leads with relevant content at every stage of the B2B marketing funnel.

 Improve your targeting

-Once you’ve ordered your leads by intent, you’ll be able to build a better idea of your ICP.
+Once you’ve ordered your leads by intent, you’ll be able to build a better idea of your ideal customer profile (ICP).
 You know which buyer groups are the most interested.
 These are the people you want to target.

 This feeds into everything a marketer does.